 Filing an insurance claim is both a data intensive and time-consuming process.
 Multiple employees must be involved to assemble, verify and compute a multitude of data points, making the overall process very complex.
 Considering the importance of cycle-time, or time-to-settle to insurance customers, according to surveys by JD Power & Associates, it’s critical for insurance companies to speed up the process to stay competitive.

 Many companies are starting to use AI in insurance claims processes to tackle this problem and process claims faster and more efficiently.
-Some common areas in the process where AI can be applied are reporting a claim, assessing damage, and communicating with the involved customer.
+Some common areas in the process where AI can be applied are reporting a claim, assessing damage and communicating with the involved customer.
 Liberty Mutual is reportedly working on a mobile app that would allow policy holders involved in a crash assess the damage to their vehicle by taking a picture with their phone.
 The app would utilize AI trained by thousands of images of car crashes to accurately assess the damage, potentially eliminating a lot of time-consuming steps in the claims process.

 While there are many innovative AI initiatives in the works for expediting claims, one of the more common vehicles being used today are AI-powered chatbots.
 Many insurance companies have replaced cumbersome forms with chatbots to more efficiently facilitate the initial data-gathering steps required when filing a claim.
 As an example, Lemonade reports to have settled a claim in less than 3 seconds with its AI-powered chatbot.

-But for the majority of claims, AI-based speech analytics solutions like Tethr can provide a deeper understanding of how chatbots and customers interact.
+But for the majority of claims, AI-based speech analytics solutions, like Tethr, can provide a deeper understanding of how chatbots and customers interact.
 This analysis can surface suboptimal experiences in phone or chat interactions that can then be used to better train the chatbots, further cutting back on claims processing time and tasks that require live agents.
 These insights can also be used to track customer preferences, predict future customer needs and flag potentially fraudulent activities.

-Detecting and Preventing Fraud
+Detecting and preventing fraud

 Fraudulent claims are a major problem for insurance companies, costing the industry an estimated $40 billion per year.
 This enormous expense is amassed from duplicate claims, false claims and identity theft through activities like phishing.
 The variance in how these fraudulent activities can occur makes it challenging to both detect when they occur and design policies and procedures that prevent them in the future.
-This is an area where insights generated by AI-based speech analytics solutions like Tethr are helping.
+This is an area where insights generated by AI-based speech analytics platforms like Tethr are helping.

 With AI-based speech analytics, insurance companies are able to identify key words and phrases used in claims interactions that are indicative of fraudulent activity.
 This enables companies to quickly flag instances of potential fraud for review while continuously surfacing insights on fraudulent conversation patterns that better enable agents to prevent future fraudulent claims from occurring.

-Enhancing TPA Transparency
+Enhancing TPA transparency

 AI-based speech analytics platforms, such as Tethr, can analyze, track and continually monitor what’s happening on the calls TPAs are having with customers.
 With this technology, insurance companies gain visibility into whether TPA agents are using the correct language or are following the prescribed script.
 It also quickly surfaces gaps in the claims experience that companies can then quickly solve for.
-With this visibility into 100% of their customer calls, insurance companies are much better enabled to manage TPAs and ensure they are representing the brand in a positive way.
+With this visibility into 100 percent of customer calls, insurance companies are much better enabled to manage TPAs and ensure they are representing the brand in a positive way.

 This is just the beginning of the impact that integrating AI in insurance claims processes is having in the rapidly evolving insurance industry.
 If you’re investing in AI for insurance claims and are interested in incorporating speech analytics into your strategy, contact us to learn more about how Tethr can help!